-To what extent does the political leadership use the support of international partners to improve its domestic reform policies?
+To what extent does the political leadership use the support of international partners to implement a long-term strategy of development?

-This question evaluates the extent to which the political leadership makes use of international assistance-major projects involving technical or personal cooperation-in their reform policies.
-The focus is on the ability to learn from international know-how, to adapt external advice to domestic realities and to integrate international assistance into the domestic agenda of reforms.
+This question evaluates how the political leadership makes use of international assistance-major projects involving technical or personal cooperation-in their own reform policies.
+Does the government have clear aims of democratic and economic development, and is there a roadmap specifying steps to reach these aims and defining the inputs required from international partners / donors?
+Have the political actors made progress in implementing such steps?
+Or do short-term expediencies, policy inconsistencies, perhaps even rent-seeking, dominate the use of international assistance?
+The focus is on the ability to learn from international know-how, to adapt external advice to domestic realities and to integrate international assistance into a consistent and long-term domestic agenda of reforms.